libretime/libretime/docs/admin-manual/setup/install.md

 :::note

-- If installed on a remote device, make sure to replace `localhost` with your server's ip address.
+- If installed on a remote device, make sure to replace `localhost` with your server's remote address.
 - If installed with a custom port, make sure to replace `80` with the custom port.

 :::